-9. Accordingly, the Complainant sought the following reliefs:
+7. Accordingly, the Complainant sought the following reliefs:

 - i.
-To direct the Respondent to complete all pending works in accordance with the agreed-upon quality standards and to hand over possession of the subject flat to the Complainant at the earliest, within a firm and enforceable timeframe to be determined by this Honourable Authority. - ii.
-To direct the Respondent to pay interest on the total amounts paid by the Complainant, calculated from the promised date of possession in August 2023 until the actual date of handover, at the rate prescribed under the Act, to compensate for the financial losses incurred, including rental expenses.
+To direct the Respondent to complete all pending construction and hand over possession of the subject flat to the Complainant at the earliest, within a fixed and enforceable timeframe to be determined by this Honourable Authority.

-- iii.
-To direct the Respondent to pay adequate compensation to the Complainant for the severe mental stress and financial hardship suffered as a direct result of the inordinate delay and the Respondent's failure to adhere to its commitments. - iv.
-To direct the Respondent to reimburse the Complainant for the full cost of installing a kitchen platform of a standard and size comparable to that stipulated in the Agreement for Sale, as the Respondent has failed to provide the same. - v.
-To direct the Respondent to pay specific compensation, estimated at ₹1,00,000/-, towards the additional school transportation costs for the Complainant's children, a financial burden incurred due to the Complainant's reasonable reliance on the Respondent's previously communicated handover date of February 2025.
+- ii.
+To direct the Respondent to pay interest on the total amount paid by the Complainant, calculated from the promised date of possession as per the Agreement for Sale until the actual date of handover, at the rate prescribed under the Act. - iii.
+To direct the Respondent to pay adequate compensation for the severe mental stress, financial hardship, health problems, and loss of professional time suffered by the Complainant due to the inordinate delay in the project's completion. - iv.
+To direct the Respondent to pay specific compensation, estimated at Rs.
+1,00,000/-, towards the additional school transportation costs for the Complainant's children, a financial burden incurred due to the Complainant's reasonable reliance on the Respondent's previously communicated handover date of February 2025.